Hannziegel/captstoneModule1/README.md

 # Capstone Module One

-> This is my Capstone project for the 1st module on Microverse
+> This is my Capstone project for the 1st module on Microverse.
+> This project used HTML, CSS, and JavaScript and was based on the design made by Cindy Shin.
+> Feel free to see the live version, if you like it please give it a star!

 ## Built With